The \'etale symmetric K\"unneth theorem: The étale homotopy type of motivic Eilenberg--Mac Lane spaces

 of grouplike strictly commutative monoids in $\lim_n\Ind(\Pro'(\scr S_{\leq n})_{\Z/l})$, natural in $X$ and $A$, with the following properties: \begin{enumerate} \item the triangle \begin{tikzmath} \colsep{4em} \diagram{\Etd X & \tilde\Z\Etd X\tens \Z[1/e] \\ & \Etd u_\tr \Z[1/e]_\tr X \\}; \arrows (11-) edge node[above]{$1$} (-12) (11) edge node[below left]{$\Etd(\textnormal{unit})$} (22) (12) edge node[right]{$\theta_{X,\Z[1/e]}$} node[left]{$\simeq$} (22); \end{tikzmath} is commutative; \item given $X$, $Y$, $A$, and $B$, the square \begin{tikzmath} \colsep{-5em} \diagram{(\tilde\Z\Etd X\tens A)\wedge (\tilde\Z\Etd Y\tens B) & \\ & \tilde\Z\Etd (X\wedge Y)\tens (A\tens B) \\ \Etd u_\tr(\Z_\tr X\tens A)\wedge \Etd u_\tr(\Z_\tr Y\tens B) & \\ & \Etd u_\tr(\Z_\tr (X\wedge Y)\tens (A\tens B))\\}; \arrows (11) edge node[left]{$\theta_{X,A}\wedge \theta_{Y,B}$} node[right]{$\simeq$} (31) (22) edge node[right]{$\theta_{X\wedge Y,A\tens B}$} node[left]{$\simeq$} (42) (11) edge (22) (31) edge (42); \end{tikzmath} is commutative. \end{enumerate} \end{theorem}

-\begin{proof} Any $k$-scheme of finite type is Zariski-locally quasi-projective, so we can assume that the objects of $\scr C$ are quasi-projective without changing the categories and functors involved.
-As $X$ varies, the source and target of $\theta_{X,A}$ are functors taking values in $\CMon(\lim_n\Ind(\Pro'(\scr S_{\leq n})_{\Z/l}))$, and as such they preserve colimits: for the left-hand side this was shown in \S\ref{sec:group_completions}, and for the right-hand side it follows from Corollary~\ref{cor:sifted}.
+\begin{proof} Any $k$-scheme of finite type is Zariski-locally quasi-projective, so we can assume that the schemes in $\scr C$ are quasi-projective without changing the categories and functors involved.
+As $X$ varies, the source and target of $\theta_{X,A}$ are functors taking values in strictly commutative monoids in $\lim_n\Ind(\Pro'(\scr S_{\leq n})_{\Z/l})$, and as such they preserve colimits: for the left-hand side this is clear and for the right-hand side it follows from Corollary~\ref{cor:sifted}.
 In particular, these functors are left Kan extended from their restriction to $\scr C$.
-To show the existence of $\theta_{X,A}$, it will therefore suffice to define $\theta_{X,A}$ for $X$ representable, \ie, $X=L_{\A^1}r_\Nis(Z)_+$ for some $Z\in\scr C$, and this construction should be natural in $Z$ and $A$.
-Furthermore, since $\Etd u_\tr$ is a distributive functor (taking values in commutative monoids), we have
+To show the existence of $\theta_{X,A}$, it will therefore suffice to define $\theta_{X,A}$ for $X$ representable, \ie, $X=L_{\Nis,\A^1}r(Z)_+$ for some $Z\in\scr C$, and this construction should be natural in $Z$ and $A$.
+Furthermore, since $u_\tr$ is $H\Z$-linear and $\Etd$ is distributive, we have